curl/curl/docs/libcurl/opts/CURLOPT_DOH_SSL_VERIFYHOST.md

 # NAME

-CURLOPT_DOH_SSL_VERIFYHOST - verify the host name in the DoH SSL certificate
+CURLOPT_DOH_SSL_VERIFYHOST - verify the hostname in the DoH SSL certificate

 # SYNOPSIS